Green tea is healthy.

 We know tooth decay is one of the most common health problems affecting kids today.
 Green tea is a great natural alternative for a healthy mouth.
 And to top it off, the sulfur in green tea also prevents bad breath.

 Just make it sure you keep the consumption on the low end for your kids.
-Too much tea can cause discoloration of sensitive teeth and we don’t want that.
+Too much tea can cause discoloration of the teeth and we don’t want that.

 PRO: It Helps Prevent The Flu